chess-ca/cfc-www-2020/content/players/membership/membership-join/index.en.md

 <div v-show="mbr.is_member=='Y'" class="mt-3">

 Since you are/were a CFC member, a GoMembership account has already been created for you.
-Your GoMembership id is your CFC membership number.
+Your GoMembership id and your CFC membership number are the same.

  <div class="select">
   <select v-model="mbr.knows_cfc_id">
-   <option value="">My CFC membership number?</option>
+   <option value="">Q: My CFC membership number?</option>
    <option value="Y">I know my CFC membership number</option>
    <option value="N">I do not know my CFC membership number</option>
   </select>